taverntesting/tavern/docs/source/basics.md

       status_code: 200
 ```

-As long as includes.yaml is in the same folder as the tests, the variables will
+As long as includes.yaml is in the same folder as the tests or found in the
+TAVERN_INCLUDE search path, the variables will
 automatically be loaded and available for formatting as before.
 Multiple include
 files can be specified.

+The environment variable TAVERN_INCLUDE can contain a : separated list of
+paths to search for include files.
+Each path in TAVERN_INCLUDE has
+environment variables expanded before it is searched.

 ### Including global configuration files